-Your pre-retirement checklist probably includes tasks such as signing up for Medicare, creating a budget and planning an exit from your career.
+Your pre-retirement checklist probably includes tasks such as signing up for Medicare, creating a budget, and planning an exit from your career.
 But there’s one important task that you may be forgetting: pursuing dental care before you retire.

-Dental Care Not Usually Covered by Medicare
+Biden is Pushing, But Dental Care Is Not Usually Covered by Medicare

 Some seniors purchase dental coverage through a Medicare Advantage managed care plan or a standard individual dental insurance plan, but that extra expense can sometimes be challenging for older adults with limited income.